r4ksai/Git-Status-Display/README.md

 - Auto dim according to the time
 - Use freertos to make display animation async
 - Frequertly update the data with time
-- Check if millis can lead to error later